voxmatt/doorbell/README.md

 1. `door-server.py` this is the server that runs locally on the raspberry pi in order to monitor the status of the connected automation hat and the doorbell itself.
 This should be installed and run on the raspberyy pi itself.
 2. (everything else) is the homebridge plugin to enable communication between the doorbell accessory and the homebridge

+Note that because this has local dependencies and isn't intended to be published as a true homebridge-plugin, it must be installed at a particular directory: `~/doorbell/`

 ## Administration on the Raspberry Pi

 **To SSH:**